|Name: 82901M Disc Drive|

 The 82901M was a modular, dual 5.25 inch floppy disc drive with an HP-IB interface.
-Each disc had a capacity of 270KB.
-The 82901M had an average access time of 187ms and was designed for use with 80 Series and 120/125 computers.
+It was developed and initially manufactured by HP's Corvallis Division before moving to the newly created Greeley Division in 1980.
+Each disc has a capacity of 270KB.
+The 82901M has an average access time of 187ms and was designed for use with 80 Series and 120/125 computers.

 The 82901 used the AMIGO command set.

 The 82901 was obsoleted in March of 1985.

 You can use your PC's hard drive (with an HP-IB board installed) to emulate this drive with a vintage HP computer. http://www.hp9845.net/9845/.